 Give your child a section of the floor to scrub squeaky clean!
 They will love the responsibility and they will get a hefty dose of core work.
 Playing in an all fours position also works – try doing a puzzle or playing a board game in this position.

 Help kids learn how to do a somersault with step-by-step weekly mini workouts!
 Click here to help kids learn how to do a somersault.

 My kids love to race up the stairs this way – little do they know that they’re also getting a great core workout!

 Climbing trees is a great core and whole body strengthener!
 Kids love to challenge themselves and learn how to take safe risks with activities like this.

 Learning how to ride a bike is the perfect core strengthening activity for kids.

 Sweeping or mopping floors, raking leaves, or shoveling snow

 Check out these chores for kids for some other great ideas to keep your child helping around the house while strengthening their core!

 Most kids develop adequate core strength simply by being kids and engaging in play activities like the ones listed above.
 Unfortunately, due to busy schedules, an increase in screen time, and a variety of other reasons, we’re seeing less and less of this kind of play in kids today.
 And we’re seeing more and more kids in therapy who need intervention targeted at building the core muscles.

-Over the years, we’ve developed tons of fun, creative core strengthening activities for kids and we are so excited to be able to finally share them with all of you!
 The Core Strengthening Handbook is an awesome resource full of more than 50 activities to help kids develop strong core muscles.
+Click here to learn more and to get your copy now!